diehlpkteaching/ParallelComputationMath/webpage/index.md

 ## General information

-Welcome to an exicting semster about Accerlerated C++ for computaitonal mathematics.
+Welcome to an exciting semester about Accerlerated C++ for computational mathematics.
 Classes meet

 <center>Tuesday and Thursday, 09:00 to 10:30,</center>

 and I hope you are able to attend.
 I will try to be available for discussion after classes, so you can get the most out of the class.
-Please find additonal information here:
+Please find additional information here:

 * [Syllabus](syllabus.pdf)
 * [Timetable](timetable.pdf)